srishtisingh48/connecting-stem-women/README.md

-Connecting Women in STEM: A beautiful place for women to connect with one another
+Connecting Women in STEM - A beautiful place for women to connect with one another

 Home Page: